 Yes, so long as it’s all hallmarked.
-Jewellery may need to be refined prior to reuse.
+Your jewellery may need to be refined prior to reuse.

 Can I re-use any metal?

 Hallmarked silver, gold and platinum can all be reused.
 Different carats of gold can be mixed together.
-White gold is a little trickier to re-use because of the composition of the alloy, but it can be done.
+White gold is a little trickier to re-use due to the composition of the alloy, but it can be done.
 If different colours of gold are to be reused, they’ll either need to be refined first or used as separate elements in a two colour piece.